DocLD-FinTabNet: Leading Table Extraction on Financial Documents

 Reproduce Our Results

 Our evaluation code is open-source at github.com/Doc-LD/fintabnet-bench.
+Results and predictions are published to HuggingFace.

 What This Means for Financial Documents